Connie-Musisi/ADATEST/README.md

   `IBD data` and `Dietswap data` are the simulated datasets used in analysis for the results presented in the main manuscript.
 For each source data, there are 12 different settings. \
   `IBD_NoComp data`, `Dietswap_NoComp data` were used for the no compositionality analysis which is presented in the Supplementary file.
 The results from `NegativeBinomial data` and `SPsimSeq data` simulated datasets are aslo presneted in the Supplementary. \
   `DATA_SIMULATION_FRAMEWORK.pptx` gives an overview of the simulated framework settings. \
-   R scripts used to generate the simulated datasets.
+   `Simulate_data` provides the R scripts used to generate the simulated datasets, starting with using `MIDASim` to simulate the counts and then creating a phyloseq object for each simulated count dataset.

 ## Analysis Code
   See the [`AnalysisCode/`](./AnalysisCode) folder for all the R scripts used evaluation of ADATEST and all competitor methods.